janaaronlee/wallice/README.md

 # wallice
-An opinionated AWS Lambda framework built on top of Chalice.
+An opinionated AWS Lambda web framework built on top of Chalice.